Highpoint2000/FrequencyLink/README.md

 Additional pages are welcome to be included.
 You can also define websites and patterns yourself in the header of the content.js script.
 Occasionally a pop window appears, which closes automatically.
 Unfortunately, this cannot be disabled and is required to read and transmit the frequency.

 ## History

+### v1.1c (Cromium Browser compatible - Firefox coming soon!)
+- Websites and patterns can be defined in the header of the content.js script itself
+- Ready for wss secure connection

 ### v1.1b (Cromium Browser compatible - Firefox coming soon!)
 - Compatible with FMLIST visual logbook